Editor’s Note: This post was originally published October 2014 and has recently been updated and revised for accuracy and comprehensiveness.

 To return back to start, send the left sit bone down and then engage the core to bring the torso up.
 Repeat on the other side to complete the full movement.

 Side circles can improve hip joint flexibility and improve balance.
 To perform a side circle, have your patient lay on their side and extend their leg towards the ceiling (without causing discomfort).
 The leg will then move counterclockwise in small circles.
 And then clockwise in small circles.
 Lower leg and switch sides to reap the full-benefits of this Pilates movement.

-There are many different benefits of Pilates for older adults.
+There are many different benefits of Pilates for elderly persons.
 Many participants have found relief from arthritis, improvement in flexibility and strength, and more!

 If you have an interest in becoming certified, or know someone who is; at AFPA we offer Level I and II Pilates Fitness Instructor Certifications!